 You need to consider whether your firm transfers personal data between the UK and the EEA.

-If the UK leaves the EU without a withdrawal agreement the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA.
+If the UK leaves the EU after 31 October with no deal the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA.
 However, the position for transfers of personal data from the EEA to the UK has not been made clear.

 Timely action by UK and EU authorities is needed fully to mitigate the risks associated with transfers of personal data.
 If the UK leaves the EU without a withdrawal agreement the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA after exit day.
 However, the EU Commission has stated on 13 November 2018 that an adequacy decision of the UK data protection regime is not part of its contingency planning.